JimHarperDC/Smart-Custody-drafts/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 Below is a brief summary of the fifteen threats (from a list of twenty-seven), a subset of which this particular scenario addresses.
 Additional categories of "Non-Theft Crimes"; "Loss by Government"; and "Privacy-Related" threats are not directly considered in the procedures that follow.

-For a complete list of digital-asset threats, along with motivations, abstract & historical case studies, risks, and potential process solutions for each, see [Adversaries — Case Studies for Securing Digital Assets Against Loss]() _(available late Spring 2019)_.
+For a complete list of digital-asset threats, along with motivations, abstract & historical case studies, risks, and potential process solutions for each, see [Threats — Case Studies for Securing Digital Assets Against Loss]() _(available late Spring 2019)_.

 ##### Death / Incapacitation